Paper Presentation Requirements and Guidelines

 Stage III – Review process

 Each report goes through a double-blind review process.
 At least one review is being created by a specialist in the respective field, through a unified template.
 The authors are given access to the full text of the reviews.
-For the applications for publication in IOP Proceedings, the reviewers meet the following criteria:
+For the applications for publication in AIP Conference Proceedings, the reviewers meet the following criteria:

 - They have academic ranks;